DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react.md

 ### Getting All Features / Variables

-To grab all the Features or Variables that have been enabled for this user:
+To get all the Features or Variables that have been enabled for this user:

 ```js
 const features = dvcClient.allFeatures()